adamhsparks/Epicrop.jl/docs/src/man/hlipmodel.md

 Author = "Adam H. Sparks"
 ```

-Epicrop provides a basic function, `hlipmodel`, that can be used to predict unmanaged plant disease epidemics given the proper inputs.
+Epicrop.jl provides a basic function, `hlipmodel`, that can be used to predict unmanaged plant disease epidemics given the proper inputs.
 Predefined values for the EPIRICE model can be found in Savary _et al._ (2012) for the following diseases of rice: bacterial blight, brown spot, leaf blast, sheath blight, tungro and are included as helper functions that simplify running the model, `bacterialblight`, `brownspot`, `leafblast`, `sheathblight`, and `tungro`.
 Given other parameters, the model framework is capable of modelling other diseases using the methods as described by Savary _et al._ (2012).